PacoVu/havenondemand-android/README.md

     }
 #
-When you call the GetRequest() or PostRequest() with the SYNC mode, the response will be returned to this callback function.
+When you call the GetRequest() or PostRequest() with the SYNC mode or call the GetJobReslt() function, the response will be returned to this callback function.
 The response is a JSON string containing the actual result of the service.

     @Override
     public void requestCompletedWithContent(String response)